13 Ways to Promote Your Videos on a Budget

 Have you ever cleaned the house, made a home-cooked meal, dressed up, set the table, and forgotten to invite guests?
 Probably not.
-So why does a similar scenario happen more often than not in video marketing?
+So why does a similar scenario happen more often than not when it comes to video promotion?

-You’ve spent weeks planning, filming, and editing pretty fantastic video content, but no one is viewing your videos.
-Perhaps your production skills aren’t as sharp as you thought?
-I doubt that!
-It’s much more likely that you haven’t taken proper measures to promote your video content.
+You’ve spent weeks planning, filming, and editing a pretty fantastic video, but no one seems to be watching.
+Don’t get down on your production skills — it’s much more likely that you haven’t taken proper measures to distribute and promote your videos.

-I know what you’re thinking.
-How much does this cost?
-It turns out there are several ways to increase the views on your videos without breaking the bank.
-Use these 6 budget-friendly tips to gain several active sets of eyes on your spiffy new videos that deserve attention.
+You’re probably thinking, “So … How much does this cost?”.
+Well, it turns out there are several ways to increase the views on your videos without breaking the bank.
+Here are thirteen budget-friendly tips to help your video get the attention it deserves!

-Let’s start with the bad news: your chances of getting high visibility to your organic video posts on social are slim to none.
-On the bright side, you can frugally advertise on both platforms with controlled budgets and targeted audiences.
+Let’s start with the bad news: your chances of getting high visibility to your organic video posts on social are slim.
+On the bright side, you can frugally advertise on both Facebook and Twitter with controlled budgets and targeted audiences.
 You can achieve a huge surge in video views with a very small budget if you set up your campaigns properly.

 Keep in mind that over-targeting could eliminate the potential of anyone seeing your ads, so find the sweet spot of identifying your potential leads based on what you already know about your audience.
 You can also upload a list of current customers or create a lookalike audience to find people similar to your current customer base.

 3. Link to video landing pages in email signatures